 Be wary of a guarantee that your new resume will land interviews or get you jobs.
 Once documents leave the resume writer’s office, she/he has no control over whether you “tweak” them, how you use them, who you send them to, and how well you perform in interviews.
 You are solely responsible for your job search success, once you’re equipped with your new, targeted resume.

-Beyond the resume, do they also create supporting career marketing documents (biography, cover letter, etc.), and other services – LinkedIn profiles, other social media profiles, job search coaching, other career coaching, and other career services?
+Beyond the resume, do they also create supporting career marketing documents (biography, cover letter, etc.), and other services – LinkedIn profiles, other social media profiles, personal branding, job search coaching, other career coaching, and other career services?
 If they don’t offer other services you’re interested in, will they recommend other professionals who do?

 What kind of investment for services can you expect?